Get into Management: A Complete Guide for Aspiring Graduates

 What Are ‘Management Jobs’ Anyway?

-• People/Team Management (Line Management)
+• Staff Management /Personnel Management (Operational Management)

 • Project Management

-• Management of a Business Function
+• Co-ordination and control of a Business Function

 These roles can overlap.
 For instance, people managers might also manage projects or specific functions, and project managers may handle team management responsibilities within their projects.